 Developing lines of Professional Inquiry

-I started by reflecting on my own working practice to identify questions that could become the basis of my inquiry.
-I chose to research education, as I intend this course to be a transition into a teaching career.
+questions that could become the basis of my inquiry.
+I chose to research education, as I

-Adopting a questioning approach, I began by brainstorming ideas (Appendix A).
-By reflecting back on the answers I had blogged in task 2d (Appendix B), I was able to re-affirm my desire to use my inquiry to develop my teaching skills.
+answers I had blogged in task 2d (Appendix B), I was able to re-affirm my desire to use my inquiry to develop my

-Appendix C ) and was immediately introduced to a plethora of knowledge and information from experienced teachers, who offered advice and support.
+I joined the SIG’s of other dance teachers on the BAPP course (Appendix C ) and was immediately introduced to a plethora of knowledge and information from experienced teachers, who offered advice and support.
 Although, I initially found the experience of transferring ideas and questions onto paper difficult, the support and advice from my SIG community ensured I soon felt confident in systematically organising my thoughts and putting them onto paper.
 I began to share and discuss relevant articles via Google docs (Appendix D).

 Having been introduced to an academy where pupils had not encountered dance classes before, I quickly decided that I wanted to inspire and motivate pupils to dance.
 I struggled with the broad scope of this inquiry at first, but luckily a solution soon made itself apparent.
 After reflecting on a particularly challenging lesson, I identified a group of disruptive boys as the "primary" barrier to success in my lesson.
 I began to wonder how best to get them fully engaged with the learning.
 Having discussed this with my SIG community, ideas began to flow and my inquiry began to take shape.